Why IEP Accommodations Fail: The Working Memory

 Gough, P. B. and Tunmer, W. E. (1986).
 Decoding, reading, and reading disability.
 Remedial and Special Education, 7(1), 6-10.

-Harrison, J. R., Bunford, N., Evans, S. W., and Owens, J. S. (2013).
-Educational accommodations for students with behavioural challenges: A systematic review of the literature.
+Harrison, J. R., Bunford, N., Evans, S. W. and Owens, J. S. (2013).
+Educational accommodations for students with behavioral challenges: A systematic review of the literature.
 Review of Educational Research, 83(4), 551-597.

-Kennedy, M. J. and Romig, J. E. (2024).
-Cognitive load theory for students with disabilities: Applications for special educators.
-TEACHING Exceptional Children.
-SAGE Journals.
+Kennedy, M. J. and Romig, J. E. (2024 issue; first published online 2021).
+Cognitive load theory: An applied reintroduction for special and general educators.
+TEACHING Exceptional Children, 56(6), 440-451.

 Sweller, J. (1988).
 Cognitive load during problem solving: Effects on learning.
 Cognitive Science, 12(2), 257-285.